cmusatyalab/openscout/README.md

 ## Prerequisites

-OpenScout uses Tensorflow for object detection and OpenFace for face detection/recognition.
-It has been tested on __Ubuntu 16.04 LTS (Xenial)__ and __Ubuntu 18.04 LTS (Bionic)__.
+OpenScout uses pyTorch (YOLOv5) for object detection and OpenFace for face detection/recognition.
+It has been tested on __Ubuntu 20.04 LTS (focal)__ and __Ubuntu 18.04 LTS (bionic)__.
 The object detection cognitive engine requires an nVidia GPU.

 If you wish to use [Microsoft's Face Cognitive Service](https://docs.microsoft.com/en-us/azure/cognitive-services/face/face-how-to-install-containers) for face recognition, you will need to have an Azure account and setup the endpoint and API keys as described in the the above link.
 You will also need to reconfigure the docker-compose.yaml file.
 See the Launching Server section for more details.